Recommendations to help you avoid chargebacks.

 If they have, ask them to email their bank or card association to let them know they wish to drop the dispute.
 Ask them to copy you.
 Keep a copy of that email as evidence that the cardholder has notified their bank or card association.

 If the cardholder proceeds with the dispute, and you wish to challenge, begin to compile evidence immediately that proves the charge was valid.
 Submit this information when requested.
-There is a time limit in each step of the chargeback resolution process - delayed action on your part can result in a chargeback loss
+There is a time limit in each step of the chargeback resolution process - delayed action on your part can result in a chargeback loss.

 Your evidence should include as many of these points as possible:

-• A cover letter explaining your side and highlighting key points from the evidence you are submitting.
+- A cover letter explaining your side and highlighting key points from the evidence you are submitting.
 This can increase your chances of a positive outcome.

-• A paper record of arrival that includes: the name on the card, card type, the last four digits of the credit card used to make the registration, billing address, and the cardholder’s signature.
+- A paper record of arrival that includes: the name on the card, card type, the last four digits of the credit card used to make the registration, billing address, and the cardholder’s signature.

-• The transaction record that shows the date, time, and details of the items
+- The transaction record that shows the date, time, and details of the items

-• Evidence that your online registration form includes mandatory "click-to-accept" checkboxes identifying your cancellation and refund policies.
+purchased in a form that associates the transaction with your center. - Evidence that your online registration form includes mandatory "click-to-accept" checkboxes identifying your cancellation and refund policies.

-• Emails sent to the cardholder that clearly state your cancellation policy
+- Emails sent to the cardholder that clearly state your cancellation policy

-• Proof of prior stays or purchases at your center by the same cardholder.
+and other terms as text within the email. - Proof of prior stays or purchases at your center by the same cardholder.

 How does a chargeback affect my center?